 On the “Connection” tab you can change the type of your connection.
-The default value (no proxy) will use your real IP address or the VPN IP address.
-You can specify a proxy from the Proxy Manager list or add a temporary proxy (without saving it to the Proxy Manager list).
+The default value for "Set Proxy" in the Connection Settings will use your real IP address or the VPN IP address, if a VPN is enabled on your device.
+You can set a proxy from the Proxy Manager list or add a temporary proxy (without saving it to the Proxy Manager list).
 Here you can find a list of supported proxies.

 WebRTC allows you to select the spoofed WebRTC value either Based on external IP address (proxy or direct connection / VPN), or using a real one (your direct connection).
 By default, Based on IP option automatically replaces the IP address value with the external IP address of the proxy each time the affected profile is launched.

 DNS is the IP address of the DNS server.
 By default (if the value is empty), the proxy / VPN DNS server will be used.